agility/gatsby-image-agilitycms/README.md

 ### Live Example

-To view a live example our the `gatsby-image-agilitycms` in action, check out our [Gatsby and Agility CMS Starter.](https://agility-gatsby-starter-gatsbycloud.netlify.app/)
+To view a live example the `gatsby-image-agilitycms` in action, check out our [Gatsby and Agility CMS Starter.](https://agility-gatsby-starter-gatsbycloud.netlify.app/)